2003 Maldives civil unrest: Shooting incident

 Twelve rifles were issued from the armory and 15 persons had possession of them during the rampage.

 Fatalities and casualties

 A total of 20 people, including a security officer, were shot during the shooting incident at Maafushi prison.
 Fifteen of the 20 were shot above the knees and 9 of them were directly shot from behind while retreating.
 Six were shot from front and bullet entry points were not determinable in 5 persons.
-Abdualla Ameed died instantly due to being hit directly in the head.
+Abdulla Ameen died instantly due to being hit directly in the head.
 Two died in a Sri Lankan hospital while being treated.

 Unrest

 Naseem was taken to Indira Gandhi Memorial Hospital, on September 20, 2003, in Malé.
 News of his death soon began to spread by word of mouth.
 By noon, many learnt about Naseem's death.
 People soon started gathering near the hospital to witness and to verify.
 Access was denied to the public and relatives, except for his mother and father.

 A large number of people gathered at his burial service.
 While people were at the cemetery, news of the shooting incident reached the already angry public.
 Civil unrest in Malé started with this news.
 Several police stations were set on fire, government buildings were attacked, and government vehicles were set on fire or destroyed by the angry mob.
 Among the key places target were The Elections Division office, the Majlis and the High Court.

 Tear gas drifted through the streets of Malé in the late evening and police used force to control the mob when as they reached Shaheed Hussain Adam Building.
 By 23:00, several people were arrested.
 President Maumoon Abdul Gayoom addressed to the nation soon after controlling the riot.